Ohio as America Professional Development Institute

 What is the difference between a one-day and two-day registration?

 In order to provide flexibility to educators who may only be able to attend a single day of the institute we created a one-day and two-day registration option.
 However, the sessions taking place on July 31st and August 1st are different and cover a wide variety of topics.
-The only session that will be repeated on both days will be Basic Textbook Navigation.
-A session program will be released in April that will detail the types of sessions provided on July 31st and August 1st.
+The only sessions that will be repeated on both days will be Basic Textbook Navigation and State test prep.
+More details on sessions can be found in the program schedule.

 Congratulations to our Raffle Winners!